Skip to main content

 #

-Let’s say during a rally, every time you play a net shot:
+Imagine that every time you play a net shot:

 • Your arm moves early